Chen-Yulin/Besiege-Modern-Docs-Src/docs/intro.md

 ### Other
 Connect logic units, sensors and executors all together and make magics happen.
 - `Board`       put units on it and wire them up
-- `INPUT PIN`   the input port for the board
+- `INPUT pin`   the input port for the board
-- `OUTPUT PIN`  the output port for the board
+- `OUTPUT pin`  the output port for the board
 - `WIRE`        connect the input port and output port